yaobaiwei/FPMS/README.md

 1. Keep waiting for slaves reporting the locally frequent patterns.
 Add new MasterNode or update the support vector according to the report message.
 If the pattern is confirmed globally infrequent, delete it and its subtree.
 2. Update the record of the slowest progress of amoung all slaves, called min_frontier.
 3. Scan the tree once according the DFS order, until meet the min_frontier point.
 Delete all confirmed leaf nodes and send request for those unconfirmed node.

+###Note
+I worked as a helper of Torby Lee for this system as his FYP.